Best Screen Printing Kit: The Top 5 Choices Of The Year

 - Silkscreen fabric ink

 - Latex gloves

 Image via Flickr

 These screen printing kit reviews are not in any particular order.
 They all have something to offer.
 Additionally, they’re not all the same as far as the items included.
 Some are very basic, and others are more advanced.
 Some will cover everything you will need, and others will require additional tools.

 We looked at the specs for each kit.
 And then we factored in customer reviews.
-All of the ratings come directly from Amazon customers unless specified otherwise.

 How Much Will You Pay for a Screen Printing Kit?

 There’s an incredible variety of screen printing kits on the market.
 Some can exceed $2,500, like the Riley Hopkins Jr tabletop press.
 For this list we will be focusing on much more affordable kits you can consider as a new or intermediate screen printer.
 Basic and reliable kits like these will cost anywhere from $50 to $450.

 The price all depends on what is in the bundle, as well as the quality of the materials.
 All kits will include what you need to make the stencil.
 But they may not always include silk screen fabric inks, proper lighting, or a press.
 But in some cases that might be for the best.
 Then you will be able to do a little extra shopping and pick out the press, cutting machine, and inks that will work best for your project.